Dachgruber/splittermondButler/README.md

 - WIP

 ### Wanna build from source?
--Clone the repo and use the src-folder
+- Clone the repo and use the src-folder
--the mainclass is located in the main-package as BotStartup.java
+- the mainclass is located in the main-package as BotStartup.java